molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 * ant 1.7.1 or higher
 * mysql 5.1.54 or higher

-The whole installation and running process can be done in five steps.
+The whole installation and running process can be done in seven steps.

 1. Create database
   >Login as root to mysql.